darkarnium/darkarnium.github.io/_posts/2016-03-06-BKPCTF-Suffolk-Downs-Bug-Bounty-Write-Up.md

 ### Enter META

 After spending a bit of time reviewing CSP documentation and reported bypasses, we found that a `META` refresh tag has been demonstrated to be able to be used to hard-redirect to another page without CSP balking.
-Although this isn't a CSP bypass, we thought that we might be able to use this to our advantage if the system which was marking submissions as `Seen` was leaking any information on redirection (referrer headers, etc).
+Although this isn't a CSP bypass, we thought that we might be able to use this to our advantage if the system which was marking submissions as **'Seen'** was leaking any information on redirection (referrer headers, etc).

 As a result, we knocked together a one-liner which attempts to immediately redirect the page to an [HTTP request bin](http://www.requestb.in):